myouesfi/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 ### `tf.image.adjust_saturation(image, saturation_factor, name=None)` {#adjust_saturation}

-Adjust saturation of an RGB image.
+Adjust staturation of an RGB image.

 This is a convenience method that converts an RGB image to float representation, converts it to HSV, add an offset to the saturation channel,